 Lending type: Equity

-REPP came in at the right time, and I'm sure without them Marco Borero would have challenges meeting the project's COD deadline later this year.
+REPP came in at the right time, and I'm sure without them Marco Borero would have challenges meeting the project's COD deadline.
 When REPP came on board they not only injected fresh equity, but also a fresh management style due to their experience.
-Now are are able to achieve financial close together.- Henry Maina Kanyua, Chairman, Marco Borero Company Limited
+Now we are able to achieve financial close together.- Henry Maina Kanyua, Chairman, Marco Borero Company Limited